13 Products Made With Natural Food Colors

-Not only are synthetic dyes an unnecessary ingredient, but there’s also evidence that they may have an adverse effect on kids, worsening symptoms like inattention and hyperactivity in some children with ADHD–and even in some kids who don’t have ADHD.
-It’s a risk I’m not willing to take for a colorful hue.
-Especially when there are so many alternatives that use natural food colors.
+That’s because there’s evidence that dyes may have an adverse effect on kids, worsening symptoms like inattention and hyperactivity in some children with ADHD–and even in some kids who don’t have ADHD.

 Naturally Colored Candy